 If possible, have a vehicle follow behind you to ensure that the load is stable.
 If you aren’t operating in a caravan, have another driver follow your truck for a mile or two — or onto the highway — to see how the cargo appears when traveling.
 If it’s secure, then after you check the load to verify safety, you should be good to finish the trip cautiously.
 Avoid Backing

-Even for experienced amateurs, backing up can be a challenge.
-Large, rented trucks are not familiar to most drivers, who may not be able to rely on instincts and familiarity to help them get into tight spots.
+Even for experienced amateurs, backing up when renting a flatbed truck can be a challenge.
+Large, rented trucks are not familiar to most driver.
+Most may not be able to rely on instincts and familiarity to help them get into tight spots.
 Your best bet is to treat a long rented truck like a trailer and avoid situations where you need to put it into reverse.
 Such avoidance requires good planning, but it will save time and stress.

-At Del’s Truck Rentals, we have experience with all types of truck and equipment rentals, and we can help you create a safe and successful move no matter what you transport.
+At Del’s Truck Rentals, we have experience with all types of flatbed trucks and equipment rentals.
+We can help you create a safe and successful move no matter what you transport.
 Learn more by calling us today to talk to a moving pro.